Hecmatyar/zustand-fetching/README.md

 ## Installation

+⚠️library changed name.
 You can install the library using npm:

 ```bash
 npm install leiten-zustand